 On flat water, lake, river or ocean, the Stand-Up-Paddle offers the possibility to enjoy a variety of water bodies, but also different practices.
 Indeed, there are many SUP disciplines.
-Depending on the model, you can practice walking, alone or with the family, long sporty walks, touring, or even paddle races (racing) and the paddle surfing when there are waves!
+Depending on the model, you can practice paddling, alone or with the family, long sporty touring, or even paddle races (racing) and the paddle surfing when there are waves!
 Today, the SUP can also be found in the practice of foiling, allowing you to fly over the water in a single stroke of the oar.
 The Paddle can also be used for other activities, such as yoga or fishing.

 How to start and progress in Stand Up Paddle?

 CHOOSING THE RIGHT MATERIAL AND THE RIGHT SPOTLIGHT